1st South Carolina Colored Infantry Regiment: Officers

 The regiment’s first commander was Col. Thomas Wentworth Higginson, a minister, author and abolitionist.
 He wrote of his men, “We, their officers, did not go there to teach lessons, but to receive them.
 There were more than a hundred men in the ranks who had voluntarily met more dangers in their escape from slavery than any of my young captains had incurred in all their lives.”

 During the war Higginson documented the Gullah dialect spoken by some of the men and made a record of the spirituals that they sang.
 Higginson later wrote a book about his experiences titled Army Life in a Black Regiment.
+In 1867, Higginson published the first collection of African American spirituals in the Atlantic Monthly.
+During the Civil war, Higginson, northern teachers, and Union soldiers in the South Carolina sea islands heard Gullah spirituals for the first time and Higginson brought Gullah spirituals to national attention in his publication.
+Higginson explained the lyrics were religious and about triumph.

-Captain Seth Rogers was regimental surgeon and wrote extensive wartime letters.
+Major Seth Rogers was regimental surgeon and wrote extensive wartime letters.
 His nephew, Captain James Seth Rogers, previously of the 51st Massachusetts, was captain of Company B.